Dua Lipa calls ministers’ language on migrants ‘short-sighted and small-minded’

-The pop star said the way the Government has discussed Albanians caused her ‘hurt’ as she called for ‘more empathy’.
+Pop star says the way the government has discussed Albanians caused her ‘hurt’

 Pop star Dua Lipa has criticised the way ministers have discussed migrants as “short-sighted and small-minded”.